Skip to content

 is_queryable() -> bool

 Check if the class is queryable.
-It needs to have dataset, fcst_df, eval_df, features_df and eval_forecasters.
+It needs to have dataset, fcst_df, eval_df, features_df, anomalies_df and eval_forecasters.

 Source code in timecopilot/agent.py